JetsGame/GroomRL/README.md

 groomrl <runcard.json> --output <folder> [--plot] [--cpp] [--nev n]
 ```

-This will create a folder containg the result of the fit.
+This will create a folder containing the result of the fit.

 To create diagnostic plots, run with the --plot option or use
 ```